-At NYU Langone, cardiothoracic surgeons at the Heart Valve Center offer several procedures designed to repair faulty aortic valves and reduce your risk of serious heart conditions.
+At NYU Langone, our cardiothoracic surgeons at the Heart Valve Center offer procedures designed to repair and replace faulty aortic valves and reduce your risk of serious heart conditions.

 Our surgeons have pioneered minimally invasive aortic valve replacement, and are among the most experienced at this approach nationwide.
 They use a minimally invasive approach when possible.

 In this open heart procedure, the damaged aortic valve is removed and replaced with an artificial valve made from animal tissue or a synthetic material.

 This can be performed in several ways, including the following:

 An aortic valve replacement typically requires less than one day in the intensive care unit (ICU) and four to seven days in the hospital.
 Your doctor restricts your activity for up to six weeks after open heart surgery to allow the bones and muscles time to heal.